CyberDataLab/ShaTS/README.md

 ### 2. Initialize the Model and Data

-Assume you have a pre-trained time series PyTorch model and a background dataset, which should be a list of tensors representing typical data samples that the model has seen during training.
+Assume you have a pre-trained time series PyTorch model (if you would like to see the steps for a Keras model go to [keras example](tests/example_keras/)) and a background dataset, which should be a list of tensors representing typical data samples that the model has seen during training.

 ```python
 model = MyTrainedModel()